 ART STUDIO: A studio and gallery located at 110 Cedar Court, Waleska, features local artists’ work.
 Biweekly classes are ongoing in watercolor and mixed medium.
 Call 770-720-4780 for information or email firstname.lastname@example.org.

 MOOSE BINGO: The Canton Moose Lodge hosts Bingo, which is open to the public Wednesdays and Fridays at 7:30 p.m. and Sundays at 3 p.m.
-The Moose Lodge is at 208 Moose Loop Road in Canton.
+The Moose Lodge is at 208 Moose Loop Road, Canton.
 For more information, call 770-479-8300.

 ARTS CLASSES: The Cherokee Arts Center, located at 94 North St. in downtown Canton, offers a variety of art classes for children and adults.
-Classes include Digital Photography, Drama, Drawing, Knitting and Crocheting (needles and hooks), Dance and Painting (watercolor, oil and acrylic).
-The Center also offers special events.
-To obtain information regarding classes and events visit cherokeearts.org or call 770-704-6244.
+Classes include weaving, watercolor painting, oil and acrylic painting, writing, pre-teen art, photography, film production, teen/adult drawing and youth creative writing.
+The center also offers special events.
+To obtain information regarding classes, costs and events, visit cherokeearts.org or call 770-704-6244.

-ART: Studio 121, located at, 470 Valley Street Suite 201 in Ball Ground has weekly art classes for adult and kids.
+ART: Studio 121, located at, 470 Valley St. Suite 201 in Ball Ground has weekly art classes for adults and kids.
 Times vary per age group.
 For more information, contact Patricia Reeves at 770-479-6961 or Patricia@thestudio121.com.

 MENDED HEARTS CARDIAC SUPPORT: Mended Hearts a support group for heart patients and their caregivers, now meets the fourth Tuesday, each month, at 10:30 a.m. at Northside Hospital Cherokee in Canton.
-Monthly meetings feature a mix of guest speakers including cardiologists and other health care specialists, caregivers and survivors speaking about their personal cardiac experiences.
-Support group meetings are free and registration is not required.
 For more information, call 1-888-432-7899 or visit mendedhearts.org.

 CLASSES: A variety of art, drama, voice, improv, Broadway and visual arts classes for children, teens and adults are available through Elm Street Arts.
 For more information, visit www.elmstreetarts.org or call 678-494-4251.
 Held at City Center, 8534 Main St., Woodstock.

 STORY TIMES: The Sequoyah Regional Library System presents free Story Time programs at all branch locations.
-All story times begin promptly at scheduled time; please arrive early to avoid any disruption.
-Admission to all events is free unless noted otherwise.
 For more information, visit www.sequoyahregionallibrary.org or call 770-591-1491 for more information.